AdeDZY/K-NRM/README.md

 # K-NRM
 ---
-This is the impelmentation of the paper [End-to-End Neural Ad-hoc Ranking with Kernel Pooling](http://www.cs.cmu.edu/~zhuyund/papers/end-end-neural.pdf).
+This is the implementation of the paper [End-to-End Neural Ad-hoc Ranking with Kernel Pooling](http://www.cs.cmu.edu/~zhuyund/papers/end-end-neural.pdf).

-Authors:

 ### Requirements
 ---